What is Fintech Compliance? A Guide to Risks and Regulations

 2. Fintech Cybersecurity Risk

 Cybersecurity is a challenge every business must meet.
 For the fintech industry, cyber risks are more severe.
-Breaches could disrupt institutional customers’ operations or compromise retail customers’ finances.
-Either case is traumatic and could end a young fintech company’s existence.
+Breaches could disrupt institutional customers’ operations or compromise retail customers’ finances (for example, the targeted attack that compromised the personal data of more than 50,000 Revolut consumers).

 The closer a company is to the country’s financial infrastructure, the greater the threat from state-sponsored advanced persistent threats.